WEL-200

 • Durable: Housed in rugged, watertight NEMA 4X enclosure.

 • Universal & Compliant: UL325 Compliant and Compatible with both 8.2K and 10K monitored safety edges.
+Resistive edges only.

 • Long Life: WEL transmitters will operate for two years on two AA lithium batteries.